fdsayre/fdsayre.github.io/_apar2024/apar2024_professional_chair.md

 order: 2
 ---

-My second professional role is as Co-Chair of the Librarians' Department.
-In this role I have aimed to support my colleagues in the Department and fulfill the responsibilities of the position as laid out in the Collective Agreement.
-Throughout this period, I have focused on refining our workload distribution, fostering a collegial environment, and advancing the department's strategic priorities.
+As Co-Chair of the Librarians’ Department, I focus on fostering a collaborative, collegial environment, supporting faculty, and advancing departmental priorities.
+My work includes chairing meetings, overseeing workload distribution, mentoring colleagues, and working closely with my co-chair to address challenges.
+I’ve also led initiatives to streamline workload processes, introduce cross-functional teams, and develop a flexible liaison structure, all aimed at improving support, consistency, and communication across the department.
+Through these efforts, I strive to create a supportive and effective framework that empowers our team and aligns with our strategic goals.

 - Chair regular departmental meetings.
 - Meet regularly with individual faculty to offer mentorship, support, and address concerns.
 - Communicate regularly with my co-chair to discuss and resolve issues.
-We hold bi-weekly meetings to share updates and align strategies, which are crucial for the success of our co-chair model.
 - Review Annual Professional Activity Reports (APARs) from Library Faculty and write responses.
 I share this task with my co-chair, each of us draft feedback for half of our colleagues and then we collaboratively review them for consistency and fairness and both sign them.
 I aim to provide constructive feedback that acknowledges achievements and guides professional development while also contextualizing the faculty member's work for future review committees.
 - Collaborate with library Library Administration on issues of shared concern, including attending bi-weekly Library Leadership Meetings.
 - Participate in the TRU Chairs Group to represent our department.